A personal licence allows the holder to sell or authorise the sale of alcohol from premises with a premises licence or temporary events notice.

 What do I need to do to obtain a personal licence?

-You need to pass a recognised licensing qualification and you must provide a Dislosure and Barring Service Check.
-It is up to the applicant to arrange a Basic DBS check via https://www.gov.uk/government/organisations/disclosure-and-barring-service
+You need to pass a recognised licensing qualification and you must provide a Disclosure and Barring Service Check.
+It is up to the applicant to arrange a Basic DBS check via DBS service

 For a new personal licences you will need to supply the following: